elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

     li [] [ text "Platform Game" ]
 ```

-Lastly, we can just assign our new `gamesIndex` function to `main` and it will
+With our `main` function, we can create a `div` that will display a header and
-render our new structure to the page with a single game:
+our `gamesIndex` to render our new structure to the page with a single game:

 ```elm
 module Main exposing (..)